 This an online, connected programme largely led by Renea.
 Students will need onsite support though.
 Local teachers are welcome to engage in this programme at a level they are most interested in, or that most suits them.
 At a minimum level students of this age will need someone onsite who is supporting them, guiding them through processes, and helping them when they most need it.

 Schools who are exploring how they can create a more flexible, personalised learning experience for students and in particular, the use of passion projects to engage students in authentic, contextualised learning.
-The trial itself is designed for any sort of student, whether they have strong passions or not.
+The trial itself is designed for any sort of student, whether they have strong interests or not.
 It is up to schools who they select to participate.

 The project lead is Renea Mackie.